 12. We demand complete freedom of opinion and expression, freedom of the Press and a free Radio, as well as a new daily newspaper of large circulation…

-13. We demand that statues of Stalin, the symbol of Stalinist tyranny and political oppression, should be removed as quickly as possible…
+13. We demand that statues of Stalin, the symbol of Stalinist tyranny and political oppression, should be removed as quickly as possible…”

-The student uprising soon expanded and became a popular uprising.
-On October 23rd, more than 100,000 people gathered in Budapest, where the students’ 16-point demands were read and received with cheers.
+The student uprising grew into a popular uprising.
+On October 23rd more than 100,000 people gathered in Budapest, where the students’ demands were read and received with cheers.
 The crowd then marched on a ten-metre high bronze statue of Stalin in the centre of the city.
 They looped steel cables around its neck, pulled it to the ground with trucks and defaced the fallen icon.
-Such an act would have been unthinkable a few years before, while Stalin was still alive.
-Elsewhere in Budapest, another group battled police outside a local radio station, while AVH squadrons were besieged and attacked.
+Such an act would have been unthinkable when Stalin was still alive.
+Elsewhere in Budapest, another group battled police outside a local radio station while AVH squadrons were besieged and attacked.
 Revolutionaries took over public buildings, destroyed Soviet symbols and opened the jails, freeing political prisoners who had been locked away for years.
-The violence continued until after midnight, when the first Soviet tanks entered the capital to assist the AVH with restoring order.
-But the presence of the Red Army did not daunt the citizens of Budapest.
-Some unpacked rifles to fire on the tanks, while children darted out from alleys to hurl projectiles.
-There were a few attacks on Soviet soldiers – but in most cases they were welcomed and invited to join the rebels, with a few taking up the offer.
+The violence continued until after midnight when the first Soviet tanks entered the capital to assist the AVH with restoring order.The presence of the Red Army did not daunt the citizens of Budapest, however.
+Some unpacked rifles to fire on the tanks while children darted out from alleys to hurl projectiles.
+There were a few attacks on Soviet soldiers but in most cases, they were welcomed and invited to join the rebels, with a few taking up the offer.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation:

-J. Llewellyn et al, “The Hungarian uprising”, Alpha History, accessed [today’s date], http://alphahistory.com/coldwar/hungarian-uprising/.
+J. Llewellyn et al, “The Hungarian uprising”, Alpha History, accessed [today’s date], https://alphahistory.com/coldwar/hungarian-uprising/.